DOI-ONRR/doi-extractives-data/research/sprint-pocketmouse/sprint-pocketmouse_results.md

 ### What problems were most severe?

-With this iteration, there are no severe issues with site navigation that can be tested further.
-The remaining problems (difficulty with the terms 'How it works' and 'Case studies') may be resolved when the homepage is built out further with content that reinforces what will be in each section of the site.
+With this iteration of testing, **we feel confident that our information architecture is on relatively solid footing, and that site development can continue** with this architecture as a guide.
+Since we're now able to take further development steps, we will return to the remaining problems (difficulty with the terms 'How it works' and 'Case studies') when the site is in a more mature state of development.
+They may be resolved when the homepage is built out further with content that reinforces our navigation scheme.